Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 Let us note in passing that the birational map $\oM_{2,2}\dashrightarrow\oM_{2,2}^{(1)}$ is not defined everywhere.
 The reason boils down to the following \begin{fact} There is only one isomorphism class of $2$-pointed curves whose normalisation is $(\PP^1,q_1)\sqcup(\PP^1,q_2,p_1,p_2)$ and having an $A_5$-singularity at $q_1=q_2$.
-On the other hand, the moduli space of $2$-pointed irreducible curves of geometric genus zero and having an $A_4$-singularity is isomorphic to $\Aaff^1$. \end{fact} The second statement can be motivated as follows: the pointed normalisation of such a curve is $(\PP^1,q,p_1,p_2)$, which has neither automorphisms, nor deformations.
-To produce an $A_4$-singularity at $q$ we may first collapse a non-zero tangent vector at $q$ (all the choices are equivalent), producing a cusp, and then collapse a line in the tangent space to the cusp, avoiding the tangent cone $\ell$ of the cusp (therefore, the moduli space is $\PP^1\setminus\{\ell\}=\Aaff^1$).
+On the other hand, the moduli space of $2$-pointed irreducible curves of geometric genus zero with an $A_4$-singularity is isomorphic to $\Aaff^1$. \end{fact} The second statement can be motivated as follows: the pointed normalisation of such a curve is $(\PP^1,q,p_1,p_2)$, which has neither automorphisms, nor deformations.
+To produce an $A_4$-singularity at $q$ we may first collapse a non-zero tangent vector at $q$ (no choice involved), producing a cusp, and then collapse a line in the tangent space at the cusp, avoiding the support of its tangent cone $\ell$ (therefore, the moduli space is $\PP^1\setminus\{\ell\}=\Aaff^1$).
 See Lemma \ref{lem:crimping} and the discussion thereafter.